dcalhoun286/data-structures-and-algorithms/javascript/code-challenges/llZip/README.md

 # llZip

-A code challenge that zips two singly linked lists.
+A code challenge that zips two singly linked lists into one singly linked list.

 ## Author: Dar-Ci Calhoun